contagon/handbook/handbook/11-young-women.md

 * Honor their parents and set an example of Christlike living in their home.
 * Prepare to have their own eternal family.
-* Be worthy of a limited-use temple recommend.
+* Have a current temple recommend.
 * Prepare to receive temple ordinances, including eternal marriage.
-* Learn about their extended families and ancestors (see [[AO]]  [My Family: Stories That Bring Us Together] ).
+* Learn about their extended families and ancestors (see  [My Family: Stories That Bring Us Together]).
-* Identify ancestors who need temple ordinances (see [[AO]] [FamilySearch.org]).
+* Identify ancestors who need temple ordinances (see [FamilySearch.org]).
 * Participate in baptisms and confirmations for the dead as often as circumstances allow.
-* Participate in indexing (see [[AO]] [FamilySearch.org/indexing]).
+* Participate in indexing (see [FamilySearch.org/indexing]).
 * Serve as temple and family history consultants, as called by the bishopric (see [25.2.4]).

 ## 11.3 Ward Young Women Leadership

 ### 11.3.1 Bishopric

 The bishop’s foremost responsibility is to care for the young women and young men in his ward.
 He and his counselors learn their names and understand their home circumstances.
-They interview each young woman at least twice a year (see [31.1.7]).
+They meet with each young woman at least twice a year (see [31.3.1]).

 The bishop has responsibility for the ward Young Women organization.
 He meets regularly with the Young Women president.
 He reports on Young Women matters in bishopric meetings.